peaceminusones/group-annotation-tool/README.md

 ### Instructions

-1) Select the COCO object classes for which you need suggestions from the drop-down menu and add them.
+1) Select the pedestrians' ID for which you need suggestions add draw a box at the position you want.

-2) When annotating manually, select the object class from the List and while keep it selected, select the BBox.
+2) When annotating manually, select the pedestrians who are in a group, "add" it in to data file.

 3) The final annotations can be found in the file `annotations.csv` in ./annotations/